-II.
 Philosophy

-The philosophy of the Office of Community Standards and Title IX is educational and attempts to have the Respondent reconcile with any potential victims and the greater community at large.
-This restorative justice philosophy is best achieved through cooperation between the offender and the administrator that is holding them accountable.
-The hopeful benefit of this philosophy is transformational learning of everyone involved.
+The philosophy of the Office of Community Standards is educational and attempts to have the Respondent reconcile with any potential victims and the greater community at large.
+This restorative justice philosophy is best achieved through cooperation between the offender and the administrator who is holding them accountable.
+The hopeful benefit of this philosophy is the transformational learning of everyone involved.

-III.
 Statement of Values

-Professional Responsibility: Balance developmental and educational needs of the student with the obligation of Jacksonville State University to protect the safety and welfare of the academic community.
-In situations where the behavior of a student poses a risk to self or others, Jacksonville State University staff must take action consistent with applicable laws and regulations.
+Professional Responsibility: Jacksonville State University must balance the developmental and educational needs of the student with its obligation to protect the safety and welfare of the academic community.
+In situations where the student's behavior poses a risk to self or others, Jacksonville State University staff must act consistently with applicable laws and regulations.